Constitution Street

 Constitution Street is a thoroughfare in Leith, Edinburgh, Scotland.
 It runs north from the junction of Leith Walk, Great Junction Street and Duke Street to the Albert Dock in Leith Docks.

 History

 The street takes its name from Constitution Hill, which stood on the site of the current Assembly Rooms.
-The 1777 map of Leith calls it Constutition Road but it only goes from the eastern entrance to South Leith Churchyard to Bernard Street.
+The 1777 map of Leith calls it Constitution Road but it only goes from the eastern entrance to South Leith Churchyard to Bernard Street.